sixcrm/SixCRMServerless/README.md

 10. Add indexes "completed-index", "created-index" to transactions *(REEVALUATE)*
 12. Think on the recurring transaction processor mechanism.
 14. Add Unit Testing.
-17. Add data fixtures to remote DynamoDB.
+17.  ~~Add data fixtures to remote DynamoDB.~~

+To add remote fixtures execute `export AWS_PROFILE=six; serverless dynamodb executeAll --stage {stage}`

+18. Mutations for Graph entities
+19. Convert all endpoints to use Entity Controllers
+20. Eliminate raw Dynamo transactions from the endpoints
+21. Handle "no results" with Graph
+22. Handle Authentication with Graph/JWTs whatever
+23. Convert "providers" to merchantproviders

 ### Verify Signature